jordansissel/experiments/presentations/logs-and-logstash/intro-logging-problems/slides.md

 * Ship logs away from edge/application servers

 !SLIDE transition=fade bullets incremental
-# Expertise Necessary
+# Knowledge Gap

-* Knowing what question to ask
+* What question to ask?
 * vs
-* Knowing how to answer the question
+* How to answer the question?

 !SLIDE transition=fade center